Generalized Rindler Wedge and Holographic Observer Concordance

-\textbf{Tangential condition for Rindler-convexity:} the boundary of a region on a Cauchy slice is `Rindler-convex' if any lightsphere externally tangential to its boundary never reaches the inside of the region, where a `lightsphere' is defined to be the intersection of the Cauchy slice with an arbitrary lightcone. \end{itemize}
+\textbf{Tangential condition for the definition of Rindler-convexity:} the boundary of a region on a Cauchy slice is `Rindler-convex' if any lightsphere externally tangential to its boundary\footnote{{It is known in mathematics that the supporting hyperplane is used to test the convexity of a set in the topological vector space $X=\mathbb{R}^n$.
+Here, we use lightspheres as the supporting hyperplane to test the Rindler convexity of a hypersurface on a Cauchy slice.}} never reaches the inside of the region, where a `lightsphere' is defined to be the intersection of the Cauchy slice with an arbitrary lightcone.

-The two definitions of `Rindler-convexity' above are equivalent.
-Note that Rindler-convexity is a covariant concept that does not rely on reference frames.
-Moreover, as Weyl transformation leaves null geodesics invariant, Rindler-convexity is also Weyl invariant.